Use this document to resolve problems that occur when you install Adobe Premiere Elements or Photoshop Elements.

 To resolve this issue, move the installation files to a path that does not contain any such characters, such as C:\PSE<versionnumber>Installer\, and then restart the installation.

 When either one of Photoshop Elements or Premiere Elements is installed, and you try to install the complement, an error occurs and installation fails.
 Setup proceeds up to a point, and then an error occurs, and the installer rolls back.
-For example, if you have Photoshop Elements installed, then Premiere Elements fails to install, or vice versa.
+For example, if you have Photoshop Elements installed, then Adobe Premiere Elements doesn't install, or the other way around.

 Follow this procedure to resolve this issue: